-This result has been achieved despite significant pressures on demand-led budgets such as Adult Social Care placements as well as rising expectations of service users both in terms of quality and quantity.
-In year additional controls, management actions and additional monitoring were undertaken to manage the overspend pressure.
-However, whilst plans to contain the social care pressures for 2017/18 and beyond are well progressed, delivery of full in year mitigations was challenging and in 2016/17 the final position has been managed by use of corporate and reserve mitigations.
+This result has been achieved despite significant pressures on demand-led budgets such as Adults and Children's Social Care placements as well as the continued rising expectations of service users both in terms of quality and quantity.
+While plans to contain these social care pressures for 2018/19 and beyond are well progressed, delivery of full in year mitigations was challenging in 2017/18 and the final position was achieved through use of significant corporate and reserve mitigations.

-Fund balances and reserves
+Fund Balances and Reserves

 The council plans to maintain a minimum of £15.400m general fund balance as contingency against unforeseen emergencies and events.
-At the end of 2016/17 the council held a general fund balance of £15.473m.
+At the end of 2017/18 the council held a general fund balance of £15.473m (6.5% of the net revenue budget).

-The council also prudently sets aside appropriate earmarked reserves for specific purposes such as insurance, Private Finance Initiative schemes (PFI), managing business risk and economic volatility to the council.
-The council's reserves also include schools' balances, although these are ring-fenced for use by schools only and cannot be used by the council.
+The council is also prudent in setting aside appropriate earmarked reserves for specific purposes such as insurance, Private Finance Initiative (PFI) schemes, managing business risks and economic volatility.
+The council's reserves also include schools' balances; these are ring-fenced for use by schools.